April 14 at 2 PM

 Chicago, IL 60637

-Join us on a journey from Weimar-era Berlin to the shores of Hawaii as Folks Operetta kicks off its 2019 season with “Goodbye Berlin, Aloha Hawaii.”
-In this multimedia concert, we’ll be exploring the music of Paul Abraham, the king of 1930s operetta.
-Abraham combined operetta with jazz, and the result was a string of hugely popular shows, from Viktoria and her Hussar (1930) to the exotic Flower of Hawaii (1931) to Fairytale in the Grand Hotel (1934) and beyond.
-You’ve never heard anything quite like this music, with its unique combination of influences.
+Join us on a journey across the globe as Folks Operetta presents “Goodbye Berlin, Aloha Hawaii.”
+This exciting new concert, part of our Reclaimed Voices series, will explore the music of Paul Abraham, the tragic crown prince of 1930s Berlin operetta.
+Abraham combined operetta with jazz, and the result was a string of hugely popular shows, from Viktoria and her Hussar (1930) to the exotic Flower of Hawaii (1931) to Ball at the Savoy (1932). Ábrahám’s unique blend of European waltzes and American jazz idioms changed the course of operetta and will present audiences with a musical experience like none other.

 Abraham’s life was a tragic descent from the pinnacle of success to exile, illness, and obscurity.
 He took operetta in a new direction, but his career could not survive persecution and war.
 His life is thus also the story of what might have been if his art had continued to develop without interference.